 - Browse the paperback shelves, located near the coffee shop seating area.

-- Browse the New Books shelves, located near the Circulation desk.
+- Browse the New Books shelves, located near the Research & Access desk.

 - Search our online catalog for items that are shelved in other areas.
 You can search by title, author, or genre.

-- Ask for suggestions at the Reference Desk.
+- Ask for suggestions at the Research & Access Desk.